learning-bootcamps/iOS-Development-Bootcamp-July-2023/labs/week-3/day-1.md

 5. Create another swift file name “SeconedView” and you have to create the interfaces programmatically.
 6. Add some text fields, Buttons, or anything that you want also programmatically.

+## Submission Guidelines:

+- Create new repository name it as "iOS-Developemnt-Bootcamp-July-2023-Week-3-Day-1-Lab".
+- Upload your project files to the repo you just created.
+- Submit your project repo link as comment to [here](https://github.com/learning-bootcamps/iOS-Development-Bootcamp-July-2023/issues/17).

 # Grading Criteria:

-Your lab assignment will be graded based on your following the given instructions.
+Your lab assignment will be graded based on the following criteria:

+- Correctness and completion of tasks (50%)
+- Code quality, readability, and adherence to best practices (30%)
+- Creativity and utilization of SwiftUI features (20%)

 # Additional Notes:

-Feel free to ask questions during the lab session or seek assistance from the instructors if you encounter any difficulties.
+- You may ask the lab instructor for assistance during lab hours.
+- Avoid plagiarism; write the code yourself.
+- Late submissions will not be accepted without prior approval.

 # Deadline:

 Submit your completed lab assignment prior start of next session.